 Lower interest rates and population growth expected to support recovery

-Mr Stephen Gracey, RLB Oceania Chairman said, “Beyond that, RLB expects the combination of lower interest rates and migration-led population growth to support a recovery in construction demand from 2025.
+Mr Steve Gracey, RLB Oceania Chairman said, “Beyond that, RLB expects the combination of lower interest rates and migration-led population growth to support a recovery in construction demand from 2025.
 Non-residential consent issuance has been mixed across the regions.”

 “Demand has weakened across most regions over the past year, with Auckland being the exception.
 Stronger demand for the construction of industrial and storage facilities has driven the growth in non-residential consent issuance in Auckland over the past year,” he added.